William F. Farley: Farley Industries

 In 1976, while Farley was working at Lehman Brothers, NL Industries was searching for a potential buyer for Anaheim Citrus Products Co., a small subsidiary that produced pectin, a thickening agent used in foods and other products.
-In October 1976, aged 34, he executed his first leveraged buyout for $1.9 million.
-To facilitate the buyout, Farley founded Farley Industries, a private holdings company in the Sears Tower in Chicago.
-After six months, Farley had raised the funds for the buyout, including his life savings of $25,000, plus $1.7 million in loans and notes borrowed against the company assets.
+In October 1976, at age 34, he executed his first leveraged buyout for almost two million dollars.
+To facilitate the buyout, Farley founded Farley Industries, a private holdings company headquartered in the Sears Tower in Chicago.
+After six months, Farley had raised the funds for the buyout by half a million dollars of loans and notes borrowed against the company assets.

 Within two years after the buyout, Farley had doubled Anaheim Citrus sales.
 In 1977, Farley purchased Baumfolder Corporation, a struggling manufacturing company, using funds from equipment sales at Anaheim Citrus.
 Farley quit Lehman Brothers and moved to Ohio to oversee the Baumfolder turnaround.
 He later sold Baumfolder to its employees for $10 million.

 In 1982, Farley purchased NL Metals, the same group he used to run at NL.
-The purchase price was $118 million, making NL Metals the first in a line of significantly larger acquisitions that Farley would make over the next decade.

-Farley Industries soon encompassed numerous companies within the manufacturing, mining, and apparel industries.
-The largest acquisition was Northwest Industries, for $1.4 billion in July 1985.
-Farley Industries had 50,000 employees and nearly $4 billion in annual sales by the late 1980s.
+Farley Industries soon encompassed numerous companies within the manufacturing, mining and apparel industries.
+The largest acquisition was Northwest Industries for almost one-and-a-half billion dollars in July, 1985.
+By the late 1980s, Farley Industries had 50,000 employees and nearly four billion dollars in annual sales.

 West Point Pepperell

 In 1988, Farley completed a hostile takeover of West Point Pepperell, Inc., a textile company that had been family-owned in West Point, Georgia, and surrounding communities for more than 100 years.
-Farley paid $1.5 billion for the company, eclipsing the mark of $1.4 billion he had paid a year prior for Northwest Industries.
-Farley financed his purchase of 95.3 percent of the company through bank debt and high-yield bonds.
+Farley financed his purchase of the absolute majority of the company through bank debt and high-yield bonds.
 Less than four years later, the company filed for bankruptcy, and Farley resigned.

 Fruit of the Loom

-Though Farley eventually sold most businesses within the Farley/Northwest Holding Corp. conglomerate, he kept Fruit of the Loom Inc.

-In March 1987, Farley completed a successful $565 million public offering of Fruit of the Loom shares.
+Although Farley eventually sold most businesses within the Farley/Northwest Holding Corp. conglomerate, he kept Fruit of the Loom Inc. In March 1987, he completed a multimillion dollar public offering of Fruit of the Loom shares.

-During his tenure at Fruit of the Loom Farley pushed to move the majority of Fruit of the Loom's manufacturing outside of the US.
+During his tenure at Fruit of the Loom Farley, the majority of Fruit of the Loom's manufacturing was moved outside of the US.
 In 1998 a class-action lawsuit by a New England–based health care employees pension fund alleged that Farley had misled investors to engage in insider trading.

-Farley served as president and CEO of Fruit of the Loom from 1985-99, when he was ousted by the board of directors.
+Farley served as president and CEO of Fruit of the Loom from 1985 to 1999, when he was forced to retire by the board of directors.